Photoluminescence from metal nanostructures -- dependence on size: Results

-Note that unlike the case of spheres, the PL from the layer decreases monotonically beyond the increase for small sizes.
-The reason for that is the absence of the (high-order) resonances that occur for the spheres, into which the configuration is tuning in and out.
+{\XYZ Note that unlike the case of particles, the PL from the film decreases monotonically beyond the increase for small sizes.
+The reason for that is the absence of the resonances that occur for particles, into which the system is tuning in and out with the varying size. }